ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 Several works that have been developed and published by the 3W Community has formed a considerable scientific framework related to Early Detection of undesirable events in oil wells.
 This framework is composed by books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
 Publications identified so far that cite the 3W Dataset are listed in the 3W Project repository [[15]](#15).

-In 2022, Petrobras created the 3W Project as the first and only pilot of the Open Lab Module of the Connections Program for Innovation [[16]](#16).
+In 2022, Petrobras created the 3W Project as the first pilot of the Open Lab Module of the Connections Program for Innovation [[16]](#16).
 The purpose of this module is to encourage open and collaborative project developments on the Internet, more specifically through GitHub [[17]](#17).
 Since then, the 3W Dataset has been maintained and developed in its dedicated corporate Git repository [[15]](#15) on GitHub.

 In this same Git repository and as part of the 3W Project, there is also the 3W Toolkit, which is a software package written in Python 3 [[18]](#18) whose purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for comparative approaches.

-In addition to these two main resources, 3W Dataset and 3W Toolkit, this Git repository [[15]](#15) also provides:
+In addition to these two main resources, 3W Dataset and 3W Toolkit, the 3W Project repository also provides:

 - Detailed description of the motivation, strategy, ambition, governance, and other aspects of the 3W Project;
 - Lists with at least 100 published works that cite the 3W Dataset;
-- Specification of priority problems (benchmarks);
+- Specification of priority challenges (benchmarks);
 - The 3W Project contributing guide;
 - Information about the 3W Community;
 - 3W Dataset overviews developed by the 3W Community;
 - The 3W Community code of conduct;
 - Release notes for the published versions of the 3W Dataset.

-Since 2022, the 3W Dataset has also been evolved under Petrobras' leadership, and its current publicly available version is identified by the code 2.0.0.
+Since 2022, the 3W Dataset has been evolved under Petrobras' leadership, and its current publicly available version is identified by the code 2.0.0.

 This data article describes the 3W Dataset 2.0.0 and summarizes the advances incorporated into this version since version 1.0.0.
 The detailed description provided encourages and supports the 3W Community and new 3W users to improve previous published results and to develop new robust methodologies, digital products and services capable of detecting undesirable events in oil wells with enough anticipation to enable corrective or mitigating actions.